FatihTheDev/Mathstermind/README.md

 Mathstermind is a mathematical expression evaluator that can perform various operations such as addition, subtraction, multiplication, division, and exponentiation.
 It also supports trigonometric functions, logarithms, and other mathematical functions.
 It supports basic and intermediate mathematical operations and also displays results instantly.
+If you encounter any issues while using Mahtstermind, feel free to refer to the 'User Guide' at the top right of the website.